statbiophys/indie/README.md

 ./indie -r input_file.csv
 ```

-This file has to be formatted according to a specific comma-separated syntax:
+This file has to be formatted according to a specific comma-separated syntax (with semicolon as field delimiter):

 | seq\_ID | aligned\_seq\_nt                  | V\_best       | V\_best\_start | V\_best\_end |
 | :------ | :-------------------------------- | :------------ | :------------- | :----------- |